Tiiatcha/distance_learning/README.md

 This project is a GraphQL API developed as part of an assessment for Open Study College, enabling internal users to manage a database of distance learning courses.
 The API includes authentication and authorization, ensuring secure access to course data, with selective access to mutations based on user roles.

+Though I made every effort to achieve all objectives I was not able to in the time given.
+This branch of the work represents what I did achieve in the given time scale, however the Development Branch is where I chose to continue working.
+In this I have included a demonstration of testing using jest, made further refinements to the code base and began the work to migrate to TypeScript.

 - [OSC Backend Engineer Assessment Documentation](#osc-backend-engineer-assessment-documentation)
   - [1.
 Project Overview](#1-project-overview)
   - [2.
 Key Technical Decisions and Implementation](#2-key-technical-decisions-and-implementation)